satikshac/eth-avax-1st-project/README.md

-# MassToWeightBySatiksha Solidity Contract
+# ErrorHandling Solidity Contract

 ## Overview

-MassToWeightBySatiksha is a Solidity contract for calculating weight based on mass and gravity.
-It includes functions for custom gravity values and a default Earth gravity, with robust error handling and owner-only access control.
+ErrorHandling is a Solidity contract designed to demonstrate various error handling mechanisms including require(), assert(), and revert().
+It manages a counter and restricts certain actions to the contract owner, ensuring robust error checking and access control.

 ## Features

-- Compute Weight: Calculates weight given mass and gravity.
-- Calculate Earth Weight: Calculates weight using Earth gravity.
-- Access Control: Owner-restricted functions.
+- Owner-Restricted Actions: Only the owner can perform certain actions.
+- Counter Management: Increment and reset a counter with error handling.

 ## Prerequisites

-- Solidity ^0.8.0
+- Solidity >=0.7.0
 - Ethereum development environment (Remix, Truffle, Hardhat)
 - Ethereum wallet (MetaMask)